davidoganov/Unified-Event-Coordination-Platform/README.md

 # Unified Event Coordination Platform

 ## Objective
-The Unified Event Coordination Platform is a versatile, user-friendly application designed for organizing events, with a particular focus on union strike coordination.
+The Unified Event Coordination Platform is a versatile, user-friendly application designed for organizing events.
 The platform prioritizes simplicity, accessibility, and professionalism, making it adaptable for various users and event types.

 ## Key Features